mediocreoverlord/GeekText/README.md

       - Users will have a simple and enjoyable way to discover new books and Authors and sort results.
   - Book Details:
       - Users can see informative and enticing details about a book
-  - Profile Management: @arianaaurribarri
+  - Profile Management:
       - Users can create and maintain their profiles rather than enter in their information each time they order
   - Shopping Cart:
       - Users can manage items in a shopping cart for immediate or future purchase
   - Book Rating and Commenting:
       - Users can rate AND comment on books they’ve purchased to help others in their selection
-  - Wish List Management: @JesusVa29
+  - Wish List Management:
       - Users can create and have 3 different wish lists which can have books moved to from the primary list.

 ## Endpoint Usage